gvwilson/sensibleadventures/misc/bear-02.md

 "Where are you going?"
 Mope cried as Noxy wriggled out from under the stairs.

-"I have to get to Cloak!"
+"I have to get to Charger!"
 Noxy shouted.
 She could barely make herself heard over the tornado's horrific roaring.
 "She'll be terrified!"

 "But you can't go out in this!"
 Mope grabbed her ankle and tried to pull her back under the stairs.

 "Let go!"
 Noxy shouted, kicking at his hand.
-"I have to get to Cloak!"
+"I have to get to Charger!"
 She twisted around, then slipped her foot out of her boot and scrambled away before Mope could grab her again.